Lockwood Viaduct: History

+The viaduct cuts across the Lockwood Park Sport Complex.

 Cricket ball lobs

 One historical challenge regarding the viaduct is that of succeeding in throwing (or lobbing), a cricket ball over the viaduct.
 The challenge of the viaduct's height and width (136 ft and 28 ft respectively), means that the lob must be thrown to a height of 180 ft to succeed.
-Some stories relate a train arriving at Bradford Exchange with a cricket ball on the train that had come in through an open wndow (or smashed through).
+Some stories relate a train arriving at Bradford Exchange with a cricket ball on the train that had come in through an open window (or smashed through).
 However, a railway historian cast doubt on this, and the local paper, in the interests of health and safety, dissuaded readers from trying to emulate the feat.